 What if I want my child to remain at their current School?

-9th grade applicants: If your 8th-grade student attends a school that offers 9th grade and does not want to change, you do not need to complete an application.
+7th and 9th grade applicants: If your 6th or 8th-grade student attends a school that offers 7th or 9th grade and does not want to change, you do not need to participate in the school choice process.
 Your child will automatically be enrolled at his or her current school.